 On September 11, 2001, terrorist attacks destroyed every structure on the WTC Site: the World Trade Center office towers, commercial and government low-rise buildings, the hotel, and the underground concourse, PATH terminal and subway stations.
 The properties constituting the Southern Site, adjacent to the WTC Site, were also destroyed or damaged and blighted by the events of September 11, 2001: the Deutsche Bank office tower at 130 Liberty Street was severely damaged, remains uninhabitable, and will be deconstructed; the small St. Nicholas Church at 155 Cedar Street was destroyed; and the property at 140 Liberty Street was and remains blighted by dust, debris and the condition of the surrounding properties.
 Several other buildings surrounding the Site were also severely damaged, including one that housed two electrical substations, with some remaining unoccupied today.
 Some streets remain closed or occupied by safety installations and construction equipment.
-Many businesses and residents in the area surrounding the WTC site were at least temporarily displaced -others have still not returned, including the activities formerly conducted at the Southern Site.
-While the WTC Site remains closed to the public, a wide sidewalk and viewing area with a commemorative viewing wall has been created along the east side of the site on Church Street.
+Many businesses and residents in the area surrounding the WTC Site were at least temporarily displaced -others have still not returned, including the activities formerly conducted at the Southern Site.
+While most of the WTC Site remains closed to the public, a wide sidewalk and viewing area with a commemorative viewing wall has been created along the east side of the site on Church Street.
 The portion of Liberty Street between the WTC Site and the Southern Site also contains a commemorative viewing wall and is open to pedestrians from Church Street to the temporary bridge over West Street to Battery Park City.
-To the north, construction on the new 7 World Trade Center began in May 2002, with the reopening of the Con Edison electrical substations at the base in May 2004 and the topping off of the steel for the office tower in October 2004.
+To the north On the Northern Site, construction on the new 7 World Trade Center has been completed. began in May 2002, with the The reopening of the Con Edison electrical substations at the base of 7 World Trade Center took place in May 2004. and the topping off of the steel for the office tower in October 2004.